Singularities in Fully Developed Turbulence

 {\bf 4.
 Effects of Compressibility}\\

-In view of the intuitive belief that vortices tend to stretch stronger in a compressible fluid it is pertinent to explore the effect of fluid compressibility on the finite-time singularity development.
+Compressibility effects on FDT are of great importance in modern technological as well as astrophysical flows (Shivamoggi \cite{Shi} and other references given thereof).
+There is an intuitive belief that vortices tend to become more resilient and stretch stronger in a compressible fluid.
+It is therefore pertinent to explore the effect of fluid compressibility on the FTS development.